mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 a path between two endpoints to associate state with traffic traversing them on a per-flow basis, as well as abstract signaling mechanisms for driving the state machine.
-This state machine is intended to replace the de-facto use of the TCP state machine or degenerate forms thereof by stateful network devices in a transport-independent way, while still allowing for fast state timeout of non-established or undesirable flows.
+This state machine is intended to replace the de-facto use of the TCP state machine or incomplete forms thereof by stateful network devices in a transport-independent way, while still allowing for fast state timeout of non-established or undesirable flows.